jar398/ld-amusement/README.md

 ## Realization

 I picked Jena Fuseki for this experiment.
-It turns out to be pretty easy install.
+It's pretty easy to install.
 The primary documentation is awful, but there are some third-party 'howto' posts that are very helpful.

 I wrote a kind of stupid python3 program to convert the traitbank .zip